Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Experiments

 \subsection{Case Study}

-We conduct a case study for predicting DTI relation between the drug \textit{DB00130} and the gene \textit{PPAT} to demonstrate the effectiveness of DenoisedLP, shown in Figure~\ref{fig_case}.
-In the original subgraph, the different entities \textit{DB00130} and \textit{Chebi:28300} represent the same drug \textit{L-Glutamine}, but they are unalignment, resulting in the absence of an interactive edge (i.e., \textit{DB00130, interaction, glutaminase}).
-By learning the reliable structure of the original subgraph, DenoisedLP effectively establishes a connection between the drug \textit{DB00130} and the gene \textit{glutaminase}, which brings favorable information for predicting the DTI relation between \textit{DB00130} and \textit{PPAT}.
-However, SumGNN uses pre-trained node features to calculate the attention weights of existing edges and prune them, potentially ignoring reliable information and failing to build missing edges to bring information interaction.
-This case shows that DenoiseLP can effectively learn a reliable structure, enhancing the performance of link prediction.
+We conduct a case study for predicting DTI relation between the drug \textit{DB00130} and the gene \textit{PPAT} to demonstrate the effectiveness of BioKDN, shown in Fig.~\ref{fig_case}.
+In the original subgraph, the different entities \textit{DB00130} and \textit{Chebi:28300} represent the same drug \textit{L-Glutamine}, but they are unalignment, resulting in the absence of an interactive edge (i.e., \textit{DB00130, same\_as, glutaminase}).
+By learning the reliable structure of the original subgraph, BioKDN effectively establishes a connection between the drug \textit{DB00130} and the gene \textit{glutaminase}, which brings favorable information for predicting the DTI relation between \textit{DB00130} and \textit{PPAT}.
+However, SNRI directly reasoning on the original subgraph without considering the noises.
+In addition, AdaProp uses a novel sample strategy to filter out task-irrelevant edges within the local subgraph and prune them, potentially ignoring reliable information and failing to build missing edges to bring information interaction.
+This case shows that BioKDN can effectively learn a reliable structure, enhancing the performance of link prediction.